 This article has a twofold purpose.
-It describes a ballet technique, known as the chassé, which can serve as an exercise to strengthen one’s fumikomi in kendo.
+It describes a ballet technique, known as the chassé, which can serve as an exercise to strengthen one’s hikitsuke (the fast follow-up of the rear foot back to the forward foot) for fumikomi in kendo [KendoInfo_Hikitsuke].
 Second, it pays homage to John Yamamoto sensei who taught this exercise from time to time and recently passed away.
+The article consists of the following sections:

 The Chassé Exercise